 Lady Evelyn’s South Channel:

 The longer South Channel (SC) also involves three major waterfalls and a few portages.
 While the Natural Resources Canada topo has the NC falls named, this is not the case for the SC’s, perhaps an indication that it has historically been less travelled than the NC.

 The channel widens into Willow Island Lake, at the north end of which there used to be a waterfall before the 1925 Mattawapika dam raised the water level of Lady Evelyn Lake by an estimated five meters.
-See this Ottertooth page for some background on the SC.
+See this Ottertooth page for some historical background.

-Detailed descriptions of the various portages and things to watch out for can be found here.
+For detailed descriptions of the various portages and things to watch out for –

-For those planning to continue to Diamond Lake, the bottom of the SC puts them at the start of the “two-miler” portage into Diamond Lake and a possible exit at Ferguson Bay or the end of the Temagami Access Road further down on Lake Temagami.
+When those planning to continue to Diamond Lake get to the bottom of the SC, they will be at the start of the “two-miler” portage into Diamond Lake and a possible exit at Ferguson Bay or the end of the Temagami Access Road further down on Lake Temagami.